jackyzha0/quartz/content/private/dr.k-reckless.md

 confidentiality
 the doctors obligation not to reveal personal information. the patient can waive confidentiality.
 However the doctor often knows better e.g., kids wanting picture in paper.

-pro bono - no exchange on money - doctor tends to be "looser".
+pro bono - no exchange of money - doctor tends to be "looser".
 Doctor might think it ok to take some other form of gain. this is a slippery slope.

 a therapy relationship needs to be focused on the needs of the patient.
 If it switches, you ender unethical territory.